-- B1. recognise the significance of different epistemological positions in applied linguistics, and their relationship with theory construction, research design, and the selection of analytical techniques; - B2. make use of academic, professional, and public perspectives on language to explore educational policy and practice; - B3. formulate researchable problems in language classrooms, and choose among alternative approaches to classroom research; - B4. apply analytical procedures to English and other language data; - B5. describe the roles of language in social behaviour and compare different approaches to describing language in social interaction; - B6. describe current models of language acquisition and learning, and recognise the main distinguishing features of differing theoretical approaches; - B7. assess the implications of theoretical and practical developments in applied linguistics for the education professions.
+- B1. recognise the significance of different epistemological positions in applied linguistics, and their relationship with theory construction, research design, and the selection of analytical techniques; - B2. formulate researchable problems in language classrooms, and choose among alternative approaches to classroom research; - B3. plan and carry out a small scale research investigation in the language classroom; - B4. apply analytical procedures to learner language data; - B5. describe current models of language acquisition and learning, and recognise the main distinguishing features of differing theoretical approaches; - B6. assess the implications of developments in language acquisition and applied linguistics for the education professions. - B7. demonstrate specific, as well as general, research skills, such as information retrieval and library searches and the use of a range of empirical fieldwork techniques.